vega/vega-lite-api/docs/api/fieldO.md

 vl.<b>fieldO</b>(<em>...values</em>)

-A reference to a ordinal data field.
+A reference to an ordinal data field.
 Returns a [field](field) instance.